coderholic/pyradio/README.md

 4. The **Paste** mode, which is available in the *Station editor* window only.
 It is designed to help the user paste a URL (and optionally a station's name).
 Why you might ask...
 Well, the *Station editor* normally treats the "*?*" and "*\\*" characters as special characters (actually commands).
 So, if a URL which contains these characters (more frequently the "*?*" character) is pasted it will be corrupted unless the **Paste** mode is enabled.

 The functions available through the *secondary modes* are content dependent, so you can see what command is available by pressing "**?**" while within a secondary mode.
 Pressing any other key will exit the secondary mode.

+### Tiling manager modes

+These modes are specifically designed to be used with tiling window managers, trying to face a rapid reduction of window height or width (or both).

+1. The **Limited Height** mode, which is automatically enabled when the window height gets below 8 lines.

+    In this mode, only a limited information is visible and if playback is on, the volume is the only thing that can be adjusted (or muted) and saved.
+This is the **Limited display**.

+2. The **Limited Width** mode, which is automatically enabled when the window width get bellow certain limits:

+    - When the width gets bellow 40 columns, all windows will be closed and the main window will be the only visible one (either displaying stations, playlists or registers).
+    - When the width gets bellow 20 columns, the **Limited display** will be activated.

 ## Config file